MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    > ![Test flow](media/test-flow.png)

-    After you specify the email address, the flow sends an email message and returns the message to the virtual agent.
+    The virtual agent displays the email address to the customer to confirm that it will send a message to that address and stores the message specified in the flow in the **(x) message** variable.

    > ![Successful flow](media/successful-flow.png)

-    The Virtual Agent Designer stores the message in the **(x) message** variable and displays it to the customer.
+    The flow then sends the message to the customer.

    > ![Email message](media/email-message.png)